-GLADYS MAE MURPHY is an Emmy-nominated documentary film editor based in New York City.
+GLADYS MAE MURPHY is an Emmy-nominated documentary film editor.

 Gladys graduated with a BFA in Digital Media Arts at San Jose State University and studied Film Production at Tisch School of the Arts at NYU.
 She is the 2004 recipient of the Fang Quai Award, the Cadre Laboratory of New Media's highest honor for creative and academic achievement.